 Also known as Vitamin B7 or Vitamin H, biotin’s in lots of skin, hair and nail treatments.
 Why?
 ‘Cos this nutrient works with specific enzymes in your body to promote healthy protein generation (and as a result, hair production).

-If you’re deficient in biotin, you might notice dry or brittle hair and nails, plus have patchy dry areas on your skin in addition to hair loss and thinning hair.
-Folexin supplements can help you out in those areas, too!
+If you’re deficient in biotin, you might notice dry or brittle hair and nails, or have patchy dry areas on your skin in addition to hair loss and thinning hair.
+Folexin supplements can help those areas, too!

 They also foster a healthy metabolism and nervous system PLUS digestive and cardiovascular functioning.
 Biotin is water-soluble too, meaning it’s easy to digest.
 Good to know.

 This popular hair care ingredient supports the hormonal factors at play in hair growth.
 As this Healthline article explains, it helps block (5α-R), an enzyme that converts testosterone into a hormone called DHT (which can shrink the hair follicles and is linked to hair loss).

 The other B vitamins play an important role, too.
 But Vitamin B5 in particular (also called pantothenic acid) is an essential nutrient used in the process of making protein.
 It’s known for its soothing, healing and regenerating properties.

 Shout-out to Vitamin B9 – also known as folic acid – which helps your body make red blood cells and absorb those essential nutrients from your food.
 In doing so, folic acid naturally supports hair follicles (and hair growth) in both men and women.